David Keene: Media appearances

 On March 25, 2017, Keene was a guest on Against the Current (ATC), a "content series devoted to in-depth topical conversations between [radio host] Dan Proft and distinguished guests that are masters in their field of study."
 ATC's parent organization Upstream Ideas wrote that Keene and Proft discussed "the fundamental problem of how to roll back the size and scope of government."
 They also talked about lessons that could be learned from the NRA as a successful political movement.
 Keene also offered his thoughts on media.

 In June 2021, Keene was tricked into giving a high school graduation speech defending gun rights in front of 3,044 empty chairs — one for each student who might have graduated in 2021 had they not been a victim of gun violence.
 The stunt was organized by gun-safety group Change the Ref, which was founded by the parents of a student killed in the Parkland, Florida, massacre.
 The group released a video of the stunt that went viral and ends by asking viewers to sign a petition pushing for universal background checks.

 Awards

 In 2004, Keene received the Congress on Racial Equality's prestigious Martin Luther King Award in New York; in March 2012 was recognized by the bi-partisan Constitution Project in Washington as a "Champion of the Constitution"; in early 2016 received the Conservative Political Action Conference's Lifetime Achievement Award; and in September 2016 received the Second Amendment Foundation's Lifetime Achievement Award.
 His first book is Shall Not Be Infringed: The New Assaults on Your Second Amendment with Thomas L. Mason, published by Skyhorse Publishing in October 2016.

 Personal life

 In 2004 Keene married Donna Wiesner Keene, Senior Fellow at the Independent Women's Forum and an appointee in the Reagan, Bush and Bush Administrations.
-He has five children, Tracey, Kerry, David Michael, Taylor, and Lisa.